-No less than quarterly, the Executive Director shall submit to the Board an updated monthly cash flow report which shall show all expenses and transfers made to-date, and the remaining cash flow plan for the balance of the calendar year.

-Disbursements from privately managed investment funds shall be directed to the custodial bank.
+Each month, the Executive Director shall submit to the Board an updated monthly cash flow report which shall show all expenses and transfers made to-date, and the remaining cash flow plan for the balance of the calendar year.
+Disbursements from privately managed investment funds shall be directed to the pooled funds account.
 These cash disbursements shall be used to support the operational expenses of the retirement system in accordance with the cash flow plan approved by the Board.
-Cash disbursements in excess of the amounts necessary to support the operational expenses of the retirement system as described in the approved cash flow plan, shall be invested in the PRIT Fund pursuant to the investment policy of the retirement system.

-Wire Transfers: The Director of Administration and Finance shall prepare all wire transfer letters for the payment of expenses.
-Only the Executive Director shall be authorized to sign wire transfer letters.
+Wire Transfers: Only the Executive Director shall be authorized to approve wire transfers.
 The Executive Director shall make every effort to insure that all wire transfers for the payment of expenses are made with the prior approval by the Board.